 As for the breathing pads, it is quite normal for babies to hold their breath, so such a sensor may activate its alarm and frighten you, when in fact all is well.

 We feel that the Owlet Smart Sock provides the greatest level of assurance thanks to the pulse oximeter technology applied.

-A live video feed is a great addition to your set up and an Owlet video camera will be launched in Australia in March 2019.
+A live video feed is a great addition to your set up and an Owlet video camera will be launched in Australia in late May 2019.
 The new camera integrates fully with the Smart Sock monitor and a new version of the app lets you see both the video feed and the sock readings at the same time.